admin-shell-io/submodel-templates/development/ModuleTypePackageData_MTP/1/0/README.md

 ## Status

-This version is in development.
-This version is in productive use and supported by AASX Package Explorer (out of the box).
+This version is in development and supported by AASX Package Explorer (out of the box).